cocpu/airpollution/README.md

 # test2
-here is the second repository i am learning
+here is the homework of airpollution